Sientra gets FDA warning letter for breast implants

 The agency’s letter, dated March 18, comes after the company failed to comply with the post-approval study requirements, which included evaluating the long-term performance of the implants and following the participants of the study annually for 10 years.

-Failure to make good the violations may result in the withdrawal of the premarket approval granted to the product, the letter said.
+Failure to make good the violations may result in the withdrawal of the premarket approval granted to the product, the letter said here.
+(Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Shailesh Kuber)